 Description

-Astoundingly vivacious floral runner from the Karabakh Caucasus region of Armenia and Azerbaijan.
+Very uncommon old floral runner from the Karabakh Caucasus region of Armenia and Azerbaijan.
 (Often spelled Karabagh as well.)

 Antique and vintage Karabakh rugs are highly sought by collectors and designers.
 The region maintains one of the oldest and most diverse weaving traditions in all of the Caucasian mountains.
-Many are descended from the classical Caucasian carpets of the eighteenth century; others are closely related to Kazaks, with large medallion patterns and a tribal geometric sensibility.

 Still others, such as this runner, display naturalistic floral ornamentation inspired by the Aubusson and Savonnerie carpets of France.
 More often you see this floral style reproduced in the Bessarabian kelims of the trans-Caucusus, Bulgaria, Moldova, Yugoslavia, et al.